cephcyn/cornell_cs6741_summ_replication/README.md

 - DecSum: Given a quality function for a set of sentences selected that can take into account (faithfulness, representativeness, and diversity), does beam search (with default width=4) to select a subset of all review sentences that does best on this quality function while still being under the N-token limit.
   I order the sentences in this subset the same way they were initially ordered in the set of reviews in the test set, same as the original authors describe in the appendix.
   (They did do an exploration into how much impact sentence ordering had to do with final quality, and there did seem to be an impact.
 However, the main table I am trying to replicate defaulted to using original sentence ordering.)
+  - The DecSum quality metric includes three components: "faithfulness", "representativeness", and "distinctness/diversity".
     - I excluded the "faithfulness" component of the DecSum summary quality metric, as that was reported to take over 10 hours per run on the test set and I didn't end up having time to let this run.
 (Maybe in the short-term future...)
+      However, if I did implement this, it would have been based on calculating loss between prediction of the finetuned-Longformer on a set of sentences currently considered, and the full review sentence set.
+    - The "representativeness" component is the logarithm of Wasserstein distance between the set of all predictions that would be made using the finetuned-Longformer on each sentence being considered individually, and a similar set of all per-sentence predictions across all sentences in the original review.
+      To save time, I calculated the predictions for each sentence in the test set ahead of time and referenced those saved predictions when generating the summary.
+    - The "distinctness/diversity" component is calculated as such: across all sentences that are being considered for summary inclusion, find the other sentence being considered that has maximal cosine similarity (using SentBert embeddings) and sum up those similarity metrics.
+      Again, to save time, I calculated the SentBert embeddings ahead of time.
   - My implementation of DecSum doesn't follow their pseudocode / algorithm that they describe in "Algorithm 1" of the paper perfectly, as there seemed to be a typo in that algorithm.
     - The "X <- X - x" line causes X to decrease in size, which doesn't match up with how the overall loss functions are defined.
     - I would add an additional "Xoriginal <- X" before the while loop and replace all instances of "X" in the loss function calls with "Xoriginal".